virajdoshi02/TDRPG/README.md

   * Writing

-* Development
+* Development:

 	* Lead developer

 	* Game systems engineer

 	* Created most Nodes (Godot's prefabs) in the game

 <br>

 **Challenges:**

-* New to Godot
+* Spellcasting system:

-  * This was my first time creating a game in Godot and writing in GDScript, so there was quite a bit of learning I had to do
+	* This was my first time using Godot, so getting used to the Particle and Physics systems took some time to get used to

-* Spell creation
+	* Additionally, I was having trouble with spell collision, instance placement and inaccurate wand locations that took a lot of iteration, playtesting and debugging to fix

-* Balancing combat
+* Balancing combat difficulty:

+	* Since ranged combat dominates the game, I had some difficulty making the simple enemies feel dangerous to the player.
+Thus, I added an enemy that fires spells, and another one that relentlessly charges at the player at high speed.
+I also made the setting of the game a dungeon with narrow corners and multiple surprise attacks, in order to increase the sense of danger

+ 	* After that, the game actually became too difficult, so I had to move some enemies aside and reduce aggro range so that the Player isn't surrounded so easily, allowing for a more gradual increase in difficulty for the first Level

 <br>

 **Assets:**

-*None of the team members are artists, so we decided to use an existing [asset pack](https://pixel-boy.itch.io/ninja-adventure-asset-pack) for the sprites and tilesets (licensed under the CC0 license)
+* None of the team members are artists, so we decided to use an existing [asset pack](https://pixel-boy.itch.io/ninja-adventure-asset-pack) for the sprites and tilesets (licensed under the CC0 license)

-*The particle effects were all created by me
+* The particle effects were all created by me